116th Street–Columbia University station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.
 The ceiling is about 8 ft above platform level in the southern part of the station, but is higher above the northern part, reaching 12 to 15 ft above the platform.

 The walls along the platforms consist of a buff-colored brick wainscoting on the lowest part of the wall, and white glass tiles above.
 The platform walls are divided at 15 ft intervals by blue tile pilasters, or vertical bands.
 The pilasters are topped by alternating blue-and-cream faience plaques of the number "116" and the Columbia University seal; both of these motifs are surrounded by faience wreaths.
 The seal shows a seated woman with a book of knowledge in her hand and three children standing near her feet.
 A blue-and-green cornice, made of faience, runs atop the wall and around the mosaic tablets.
 Mosaic wall tablets with the name "Columbia University" are installed along the platform walls.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor John H. Parry and faience contractor Grueby Faience Company.